Unilineal evolution: Global change

 Later critics observed that this assumption of firmly bounded societies was proposed precisely at the time when European powers were colonizing non-Western societies, and was thus self-serving.
 Many anthropologists and social theorists now consider unilineal cultural and social evolution a Western myth seldom based on solid empirical grounds.
 Critical theorists argue that notions of social evolution are simply justifications for power by the elites of society.
-Finally, the devastating World Wars that occurred between 1914 and 1945 crippled Europe's self-confidence.
-After millions of deaths, genocide, and the destruction of Europe's industrial infrastructure, the idea of progress seemed dubious at best.
+Finally, the devastating World Wars that occurred between 1914 and 1945 crippled Europe's internal confidence shaking the remaining belief in Western civilization's superiority.
+After millions of deaths, genocide, and the destruction of Europe's industrial infrastructure, the idea of linear progress with Western civilization furthest along seemed dubious at best.

 Major objections and concerns

 Thus modern socio-cultural evolutionism rejects most of classical social evolutionism due to various theoretical problems: